 - May benefit mental health.
 An occasional glass of wine may reduce the risk of depression.
 However, excessive drinking can have the opposite effect, putting you at a higher risk of this condition (

 - May promote longevity.
-Studies have found that drinking moderate amounts of wine as part of a healthy diet may increase longevity thanks to wine’s high antioxidant content (
+Studies have found that drinking moderate amounts of wine as part of a healthy diet is linked with increased longevity (

 - May promote healthy gut bacteria.
 Recent studies have even suggested that red wine may promote the growth of beneficial gut bacteria, which may improve metabolic syndrome markers in people with obesity (

 Some research suggests that drinking wine in moderation provides antioxidant and anti-inflammatory benefits that may improve your gut bacteria and boost your heart health, mental health, and longevity.
 However, most research has focused on red wine.

 Many people wonder about the differences between red and white wine.

 Unfortunately, more research on white wine is needed, as most studies analyzing the benefits of drinking wine has focused on the beneficial properties of red wine.